Mains03/flp_poc/README.md

 ## Equational Constraints

-To understand how it can be used, we'll show some example programs.
+To understand how equational constraints are used, we'll show some example programs.

 ```
 exists n :: Nat. n =:= 1. n.